 Even worse, as The New York Times has reported, there are a wide range of high-risk medical devices available today that received FDA approval on the basis of a single clinical trial (in contrast to most pharmaceutical products, which require two trials).
 Even in those studies, only a small sliver meet the gold standard for reliable medical testing, meaning they are:

-That’s why it’s not surprising that in recent years there has been an uptick in warnings, recalls and outright withdrawals of medical devices for which the danger was only fully discovered once it hit the market.
+That’s why our Fort Lauderdale lawyers are not surprised that in recent years there has been an uptick in warnings, recalls and outright withdrawals of medical devices for which the danger was only fully discovered once it hit the market.
 Essentially, the public – specifically, the ailing public – is being used as guinea pigs.